amolenaar/all-in-one-example/README.md

 In modern projects it's quite common to use an SaaS service for building, such as [Circle CI](https://circleci.com) or [Travis CI](https://travis-ci.com).

+For Travis we do want to disable the settings for Auto Cancellation, as completely different artifacts may be built with each run.

 ## What makes a mono repo

 A source code repository that contains code for different